BGforgeNet/bg2-tweaks-and-tricks/tweaks-and-tricks/readme.txt

 #### Fair fights
 A few opponents in the game basically cheat, or just have unrealistic stats.
 Sometimes it's to prevent you from breaking the plot, sometimes not.
 Anyway, if you know what you're doing - why not?
 This component will allow you to fight them fair and square.
 Currently affects:
-- Arcanis Gath, the thief that insta-kills you on attacking Renal (now you can fight him, he has a normal sword)
+- Arcanis Gath, the thief that insta-kills you upon attacking Renal.
+Now you can fight him, he has a normal sword.
+Beware - if you do that, the game plot may be broken.
 - Borda, the magic merchant cheat in BG1 (100% magic resistance - removed)
 - Malchor Harpell, the Drizzt's friend that imprisons the whole party without a chance of escaping (now you can fight him)
 - Shandalar, the Ulgoth's Beard archmage (90% all resistances removed, innocent no longer)
 - Laskal, Cloakwood shadow druid (innocent no longer, since he attacks first)
-- Winski Perorate (innocent no longer, since he's scum)
+- Winski Perorate (innocent no longer, since he's just not)

 #### Sensible Cloak of Mirroring